Digital Pathways Out

 Since the vast majority of us value good jobs, sustainable environments, and real wage growth, and since democracies are one vote per person, our coming agents will increasingly become “lobby sims”, able to help us guide our spending, action, and votes toward futures that we care about.
 There will be global cultural diversity of course, but I think most of these social and economic futures will look increasingly like some variation of the Nordic model of capitalist social democracy.

-Most voters want a future with strong social safety nets, and much more political and economic equality than they have today.
+Fortunately, most voters already want a future with strong social safety nets, and much more political and economic equality than they have today.
+I would hope most voters also realize the importance of delivering those social safety nets in a fiscally responsible way.
+If they don’t, economic consequences will teach them that value eventually.
 As we’ll see now, the Nordic democracies, including Norway, Sweden, Denmark, Finland, Iceland, as well as Switzerland throughout the 20th century, and liberal democratic Germany since the 1950s, have long offered that kind of future, as innovation leaders in various trends in economic democratic governance including countercyclical economic policies, fiscal conservatism, means-tested social assistance, corporate transparency and reform, universal health care, luxury taxes, free university education, strong mental health services, prisoner rehabilitation, resource sustainability, and other initiatives.

 There are several embattled democracies, advanced democracies facing particularly strong social or economic stresses, countries that include Israel, Taiwan, Singapore, and post-apartheid South Africa, that are social foresight leaders.
 Such countries often lead the world in per-capita spending on formal capacities in planning and foresight.
 Some of these countries are also personal empowerment leaders as well, in various specific ways.
 But prioritizing governmental foresight is not the same thing as empowering your citizens, and several of these countries have yet to become global leaders in both domains.